UN warns of ‘blatant disregard for basic humanity’ in Gaza warfare | KRDO

 IDF spokesperson Jonathan Conricus told CNN Monday evening that the QR code system it has implemented in recent days to designate unsafe areas of Gaza is not perfect but is “the best thing that we can do.”

+Dozens of Israeli armored vehicles are operating in southern Gaza, satellite images from Sunday provided by PlanetLabs to CNN showed.

+The images, obtained by CNN Tuesday, show the vehicles to the west of Salah El-Din Street, Gaza’s main north-south route, roughly six kilometers north of central Khan Younis.
+Tracks on the ground visible in the images show the Israeli armored vehicles had driven to the location in a near-direct line from the Israel-Gaza border in the east.

-Scores of wounded people could be seen being taken from rubble and to hospitals in southern Gaza throughout Monday in footage.
+Scores of wounded people could be seen in footage being taken from rubble, to hospitals in southern Gaza throughout Monday.
 One Reuters video showed a baby being rushed from a civilian car into Nasser Hospital in the southern city of Khan Younis.
 The 2-month-old lies on a stretcher, apparently unconscious, as doctors remove his clothes and connect him to an oxygen supply.

 “They told us to leave Gaza, there’s a war in Gaza, so we left (the north) and came here to the south just like they asked.
 But this is what we’ve found in the south,” Ibrahim Esbeitan, the baby’s father said in the video, pointing at this child.